-Former British prime minister Gordon Brown takes to
+Former British prime minister urges G20 to resist protectionism, export to Asia

 So what's his solution?

 1) Recognize the Growing Power of Asia's Consumer Market